vi-yang-NU/Garden-helper-WH25/README.md

         User can upload picture of plant to diagnose the problem.

 Part 2.
 Cloud Architecture
+- API gateway/ lambdas + RDS and S3
     - We save user's email and pass and once verified we can pass token for each call (stretch goal)
     - User's questionare gets sent to S3 bucket
     - User's opt in or out
     - which plants the user selects

+AWS SQS
 - User will be sent an email every week on instructions on how to take care of plants
     - They will be notified on
         - when they need to repot